Switching Diode (SW)

 ![]() |

 These diodes provide switching operation.
 Supplying voltage in the forward direction will cause current to flow (ON).
 Conversely, applying voltage in the reverse direction will stop current flow.
-Switching diodes are normally characterized by shorter reverse recovery times (trr), resulting in better switching performance.
+High-speed switching diodes are normally characterized by shorter reverse recovery times (trr), resulting in better switching performance.

 Switch ON | Switch OFF |